List of BoJack Horseman characters: BoJack Horseman

-BoJack F. Horseman (voiced by Will Arnett; born January 2, 1964, in San Francisco, California) is a self-loathing, alcoholic, anthropomorphic horse currently in his 50s.
+BoJack F. Horseman (voiced by Will Arnett; born November 02, 1964, in San Francisco, California) is a self-loathing, alcoholic, anthropomorphic horse currently in his 50s.
 His acting career peaked when he starred in a successful family sitcom called Horsin' Around in the 1990s.
 He went on to star in The BoJack Horseman Show, an edgier, less successful sitcom which was cancelled in 2007 after just one season.
 Though he began as a young bright-eyed actor, he has since grown bitter, deeply depressed, and jaded about Hollywoo and who he has become post-fame.
 BoJack has been shown to be caring and insightful, but his insecurities, loneliness, and desperate need for approval often result in self-destructive actions that devastate those around him.
 Many of his issues stem from his alcoholism, drug abuse, poor career decisions, and trauma from his neglectful and unsupportive parents.

 Princess Carolyn

-Princess Carolyn (voiced by Amy Sedaris; born June 6, 1974, in Eden, North Carolina) is a pink Persian cat who is BoJack's agent in the first three seasons and former on-and-off girlfriend.
+Princess Carolyn (voiced by Amy Sedaris; born January 6, 1974, in Eden, North Carolina) is a pink Persian cat who is BoJack's agent in the first three seasons and former on-and-off girlfriend.
 Earnest and unflagging, Princess Carolyn was a top agent at Vigor agency through her dogged pursuit of new talent and large network of odd personal connections.
 Though she struggles to find a balance between work, her troubled personal life, and taking care of BoJack and her friends, she enjoys her fast-paced hectic lifestyle.
 She left Vigor to start a new agency with her then-boyfriend and coworker Rutabaga Rabitowitz.
 After recognizing his lack of trustworthiness and confronting her fear of being alone, she ultimately decides to leave him and run the new company named VIM by herself.
 After several setbacks, Princess Carolyn closes VIM in season 3, only to reopen it as a management agency.
 She struggles throughout the series with starting a family, but frequently suffers miscarriages.
 In season 5, after several failed attempts, she successfully adopts a baby porcupine from Sadie, a young woman from her hometown in North Carolina, who she subsequently names Ruthie in season 6.
 It is revealed in season 5 that she went to Los Angeles, California because she was accepted into UCLA.
 In season 6, she rehires her old assistant Judah to help her run VIM and is subsequently offered to run her own female-centered production company from Lenny Turteltaub called Girteltaub.
 As she prepares to make the transition, Judah confesses his love for her and a year later they are married.
-She ends the series in a good place and tells BoJack she wishes him well but also that they won't have any future professional relationship.
+She ends the series in a good place and tells BoJack she wishes him well but also that they will not have any future professional relationship.